reserve-protocol/protocol/docs/mev.md

 OR

 (2) Call `bidWithCallback(bytes memory)` from a calling contract that adheres to the `IDutchTradeCallee` interface.
 It should contain a function `dutchTradeCallback(address buyToken,uint256 buyAmount,bytes calldata data) external;` that transfers `bidAmount` buy tokens.
 This method will be called by the `DutchTrade` as a callback after the trade has been resolved.
-See `DutchTradeRouter.sol` for an example.
+See `plugins/mocks/DutchTradeRouter.sol` for an example.

 1. Call `status()` view; the auction is ongoing if return value is 1
 2. Call `lot()` to see the number of tokens being sold